kenfar/DataGristle/README.md

        $ gristle_md_reporter --report datadictionary --collection_id 2 --field_id 3
                     Prints a data dictionary report of the president collection, only shows field-level information for field_id 3.

+#gristle_dir_merger
+    Gristle_dir_merger consolidates directory structures of files.
+Has a variety of options for controlling the matching criteria and matching actions.

+    Examples:
+       $ gristle_dir_merger /dir1 /dir2 --criteria name and size --action  most_current_wins
+                    Merges /dir1 into /dir2 based on name and size.
+                    When directories or files match, the entry with the most current date wins (overwrites the other).
+       $ gristle_dir_merger /dir1 /dir2 --criteria name  --action  biggest_wins
+                    Merges /dir1 into /dir2 based on name.
+                    When directories or files match, the entry with the largest file size wins (overwrites the other).
+       $ gristle_dir_merger /dir1 /dir2 --criteria name  --action  latest_wins
+                    Merges /dir1 into /dir2 based on name.
+                    When directories or files match, the entry with the latest change date wins (overwrites the other).